qualcomm/resource-tuner/systune/docs/README.md

 - Systune also provides a Signal Framework which is useful for identifying Use Cases and Provisioning according to the Use Case.
 - The Client is returned a Handle, a 64-bit Integer, which uniquely Identifies the Request.
 - The Extension Interface Provides a way to Customize Systune Behaviour, by Specifying Custom Resources, Custom Signals and Features.
-- Systune uses JSON based Config files, for fetching Information relating to Resources / Signals and Properties.
+- Systune uses YAML based Config files, for fetching Information relating to Resources / Signals and Properties.

 <div style="page-break-after: always;"></div>